 My husband’s (Nate to those who know him. or you.) favorite, favorite, favorite cake is my homemade chocolate cake.
 And being that it’s his birthday today it seems only right to make him my chocolate cake.
 This is the best chocolate cake from scratch recipe.
 In the history of best.
 And chocolate.
 And cake.
 This is an easy chocolate cake to make and the homemade frosting and cake combo is the best it gets.
+The cake is a fantastic texture and not overly sweet like cake sometimes is.
+And that frosting?
+Oh.
+My.
+Gosh.
+You’ll be eating it with a spoon.
+Creamy, chocolatey, and smooth.
+There isn’t a better bite than this chocolate cake with the frosting.
 Really, truly, pinky swear!

 (We get a lot of questions about the cake stand.
 Unfortunately, we can’t point you to where to buy this exact one.
 If the color is what you like, though, you might like this square distressed cake plate on Amazon.)

 I am a believer in good, fast, and consistent recipes.
 Make it, eat it, enjoy it…move on.
 I am also a GIANT fan of knowing what ingredients are in my food.
 All of them.
 This is such an easy chocolate cake that there isn’t a need to pull out a cake mix if you have this in your cake recipes.
 Skip the processed cake mixes and make it homemade.
 Your tastebuds will thank you.
 So will your tummy’s!

 This homemade chocolate cake recipe may not make it in the world of cake gurus.
 But, it WILL make it in the world of those you love.
 They will adore you.
 Bow at your feet adore!
 And, that’s what it’s really about, anyway.

 Cake pops.
 I don’t understand why we take perfectly good cake and crumble it up into balls.
 Why not just eat the cake? #immissingsomething